 Fixed remuneration Mr Flynn's TFR for FY2016 is \$1,326,000 per annum, which includes salary, superannuation contributions, any components under Whitehaven's salary packaging guidelines and all director's fees.
 TFR is reviewed annually.
 Short term incentive Mr Flynn is eligible to participate in the annual STI plan, as described in section 6.5 of this Remuneration Report.
 At target level of performance, his STI opportunity is 50% of TFR, with up to 75% of TFR for stretch performance.
-Long term incentive Mr Flynn is eligible to participate in the LTI plan on terms similar to those applicable to grants made to other senior executives of Whitehaven (as set out in section 6.5) and subject to receiving any required or appropriate shareholder approval.
+Long term incentive Ar Flynn is eligible to participate in the LTI plan on terms similar to those applicable to grants nade to other senior executives of Whitehaven (as set out in section 6.5) and subject to eceiving any required or appropriate shareholder approval.
 The Board has increased Mr Flynn's LTI grant from 80% to 100% of his TFR for FY2016.
-Other key terms Other key terms of Mr Flynn's service agreement include the following: His employment is ongoing, subject to twelve months' notice of termination by Whitehaven or six months' notice of termination by Mr Flynn The Company may terminate without notice in certain circumstances, including serious misconduct or negligence in the performance of duties.
-Mr Flynn may terminate immediately in the case of fundamental change to his role (i.e. there is a substantial diminution to his responsibilities), in which case his entitlements will be the same as if the Company terminated him without cause The consequences for unvested incentive awards on termination of Mr Flynn's employment will be in accordance with the Company's STI and LTI plans Mr Flynn will have post-employment restraints for a period of three months.
+Other key terms Other key terms of Mr Flynn's service agreement include the following: his employment is ongoing, subject to twelve months' notice of termination by Whitehaven or six months' notice of termination by Mr Flynn or six months' notice of termination by Mr Flynn the Company may terminate without notice in certain circumstances, including serious misconduct or negligence in the performance of duties.
+Mr Flynn may terminate immediately in the case of fundamental change to his role (i.e. there is a substantial diminution to his responsibilities), in which case his entitlements will be the same as if the Company

+Mr Flynn will have post-employment restraints for a period of three months.
 No additional amounts will be payable in respect of this restraint period